yzziizzy/gpuedit/DEVELOPMENT.md

 * Automatically keep commas in arrays of initializers lined up.
 * Autocorrect
 * Option: rendering of selection on tabs and empty lines (and trailing spaces?)
+* Option: Render selection pivot marker

 == BUGS ==
-* Selection pivot is not consistent
 * Mouse scroll on files with fewer lines than the screen
 * Cut/Copy should do nothing without an active selection
 * Should not be able to delete the last line
 * Fix cursor position after undo
 * GUIManager should pop focus stack if focused control is deleted
 * Check all column usage for correct 1/0 basing
-* Click testing needs to account for dynamic line num gutter width
 * Active tab does not highlight correctly
 * Theme styling of selection stub on empty lines
+* Overwrite selection when typing/backspace/delete

 == Low Priority ==
 * Optimize all buffer operations for minimal line renumbering